TessavdL/transcendence/README.md

   <h2>User</h2>
   Users can find information on other users on the user page.
 They can see each other's username, avatar and activity status.
   The activity status can be online, in a game or offline.
-  If someone wants more information on a user they can clikc their profile and it will also display their match history and ranking.
+  If someone wants more information on a user they can click their profile and it will also display their match history and ranking.
   Users can send friend requests, accept friend requests and block other users.
   This is also the place where users can find the match history and leaderboard.
 </div>